WEHI-Education/Workshop-intermediate-slurm/episodes/02-cpumonitoring.Rmd

 ...
 ```

-This is approximately 6/(4.28*2) = 70%.
-Unfortunately not as close to 100% as
+This is approximately 3.64/(2.37*2) = 77% (the times you get may vary).
-one might hope!
+Unfortunately not as close to 100% as one might hope!

 Requesting 4 CPUs from Slurm, but running `pi-cpu -p 2`: